pratzohol/MindML/docs/Notes/Miscellaneous/In-context Learning.md

 [Akyürek et al.](https://arxiv.org/abs/2211.15661) make another observation that ICL exhibits _algorithmic phase transitions_ as model depth increases:

-- one-layer transformers’ ICL behavior approximates a single step of gradient descent, while wider and deeper transformers match ordinary least squares or ridge regression solutions.
+* One-layer transformers’ ICL behavior approximates a single step of gradient descent, while wider and deeper transformers match ordinary least squares or ridge regression solutions.
-- It is possible to imagine that if small models implement simple learning algorithms in-context, larger models might implement more sophisticated functions during ICL.
+* It is possible to imagine that if small models implement simple learning algorithms in-context, larger models might implement more sophisticated functions during ICL.
-- Smaller models do not seem to learn from in-context examples, and larger ones do.
+* Smaller models do not seem to learn from in-context examples, and larger ones do.